Robinlovelace/r-spatial.org/_posts/2018-05-22-geocompr-erum.markdown

 This is a guest post by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
 Together we're writing an open source book called *Geocomputation with R*.
-The project aims to introducing people to R's rapidly evolving geographic data capabilities and provide a foundation for developing scripts, functions and applications for geographic data science.
+The project aims to introduce people to R's rapidly evolving geographic data capabilities and provide a foundation for developing scripts, functions and applications for geographic data science.